Home » Technology » What is HDMI CEC

 • selection of menu items and the like.

-In fact, you will be limited to the possibilities of your remote control, even if the technique supports the full list of CEC commands.
+You will be limited to the possibilities of your remote control, even if the technique supports the complete list of CEC commands.

 How to Enable on your TV